 Goldman eyes deals to boost consumer banking unit: sources

-[NEW YORK] Goldman Sachs Group is considering acquisitions to bulk up its consumer banking unit Marcus, after the Wall Street firm slowed loan and deposit growth at its fledgling business last year in the wake of the coronavirus pandemic, three bank sources said.
+GOLDMAN Sachs Group is considering acquisitions to bulk up its consumer banking unit Marcus, after the Wall Street firm slowed loan and deposit growth at its fledgling business last year in the wake of the novel coronavirus pandemic, three bank sources said.

 Goldman management has put an "extremely high" bar for any deal to be large and transformational, the sources cautioned.